Table of Contents

 In the US, you can go to the National HIV and STD Testing Resources website or the AIDS.gov website to find a testing site near you.
 You can also call the CDC's information line at 800-232-4636 or call your state's HIV/AIDS hotline (numbers listed here).
 To find services across the world, visit AIDSmap's e-atlas.

 The type of test that is best for you depends on when you might have been exposed to HIV.
 Most tests, including rapid tests done at testing centers and rapid tests you can do at home, are tests that detect antibodies to HIV.
 Antibodies are proteins that your body makes to mark HIV for destruction by your immune system.
 The body takes one to three months and occasionally up to six months to develop antibodies to HIV.
 This three to six month period between getting HIV and the production of antibodies is called the "window period."
-Therefore, the results of tests that detect antibodies are only reliable one to three months after your exposure to HIV.
+Therefore, the results of tests that detect antibodies are only reliable one to three months or more after your exposure to HIV.

 There are a few tests to identify HIV.
 The first tests are screening tests.
 If the screening test is positive, a confirmatory test is done.